 Barcode tracking: the new way to unite technology and inventory tracking

-Recently, we explored Amazon’s high-tech and efficient warehouse model, which included the use of barcode scanners and technology.
-Amazon uses barcoding technology for its precision and accuracy with inventory tracking and management.
+Amazon’s high-tech and efficient warehouse model uses barcoding technology for its precision and accuracy with inventory tracking and management.
 Fortunately for the SMBs, barcoding and mobile technology is actually an affordable and cost-effective option for inventory management.
 In addition to being affordable, barcoding and mobile technology is an excellent tool for inventory tracking.

 Before we begin, allow me to introduce myself.
 My name is Dakota May, I’m the Sales Manager for Acctivate Inventory Software.
 For the last eight years, I’ve worked closely with our clients to help better their understanding of the need and value for mobile warehouse management and barcoding tracking software.
 I’d like to help you expand your knowledge as well.

 What you’ll need to begin